novelpy-creator/novelpy-creator/README.md

 # Hi there 👋

-I'm currently working on a project named "PyGame Novel" (NovelPy for short), now I'm going to change the coding way to more difficult so it took a lot time now!
+I'm currently working on a project named "PyGame Novel" (NovelPy for short), it's still in development.

-The project will took more disk space in my computer more than before...

 # About "PyGame Novel" (NovelPy for short)